bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 4. A configuration setting for providing custom set of capitalisation fixes

 Because even these fixes are imperfect, I added a warning (in yellow) to let the user know that the link needed to be de-slugified, so they know to check the final result for little fixes.

+### The Solution to the Download Blocking — Reversing URL Slugs

+there never seemed to be an obvious solution.
+Until I realised that the sites that were blocking my script almost all contained the headlines in their URLs, all be it in *slugified* form!

+For example, The Mac Observer use URLs like: `https://www.macobserver.com/news/iphone-18-pro-max-could-be-thicker-and-heavier-due-to-bigger-battery/`

+This clearly contain the headline: *iPhone 18 Pro Max Could Be Thicker and Heavier Due to Bigger Battery*

+It's just been re-formatted a little, and lost it's capitalisation.

+Reversing this conversion might get to me near-perfect headlines that just needed some tweaks, so it was time to re-visit this code at last!

 ## Building a Javascript CLI